MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

     ```

      The `mz_source` publication will contain the set of change events generated from the specified tables, and will later be used to ingest the replication stream.

+For more information, see the [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-logical#pre-requisites-for-logical-replication-and-logical-decoding) documentation.

 ## DigitalOcean Managed PostgreSQL